 John's Route to Career Progression

-Following a downturn in Oil & Gas, John decided to transition into digital with our immersive programming course.
-After completing his 16-weeks at CodeClan, John successfully applied for a role at Tesco Bank as a Java Developer.
+Following a downturn in Oil & Gas, John decided to transition into digital by learning software development at CodeClan.
+After completing his training, John successfully applied for a role at Tesco Bank as a Java Developer.

 For Oil & Gas worker John, it wasn’t the 50 hour weeks that led to his to desire to reskill, but a downturn in the industry.